Last Updated: March 28, 2026

 To earn a high score (4 or 5), students typically need to demonstrate sophisticated literary analysis skills, including the ability to analyze complex texts, understand literary devices and techniques, and write well-organized, insightful essays that show deep understanding of literary works.

-Want to start improving your AP English Literature score?
+Ready to improve your AP English Literature score?